Fifty years old. That is the median age of a home in Suffolk County.

 Look into future developments and planned downtown revitalizations.
 Long Island has many ambitious projects planned for the immediate and near future.
 How are they going to affect your quality of life and the future resale value of your brand-new home?

-Look into all the surrounding properties to the lot you’re looking to purchase.
+Look into all the surrounding properties of the lot you’re looking to purchase.
 Especially look at other vacant lots of land in the vicinity.
 What is their current zoning?
-Do as much research as possible to ensure that location is the right fit for your current and future needs.
+Do as much research as possible to ensure that the location is the right fit for your current and future needs.

-- Confirm whether there’s an HOA or not.
+6. Confirm Whether There’s an HOA or Not

 If this is a new subdivision or community, verify up front whether there will be a Homeowner’s Association to take care of any common areas, if any.
 If there’s a beautiful entrance way that is professionally landscaped with in-ground sprinklers, someone is paying for it.
 Find out whether that someone is you.